Hands of God and Adam (Wikipedia file photo)

 There were still the spandrels and lunettes to be painted and Michelangelo didn’t finish those until October 1512.
 Altogether the ceiling was the work of fifty-four months.

-Forty years later another Pope would order him to paint the front wall of the same chapel.
+Twenty-five years later another Pope would order him to paint the front wall of the same chapel.
 Michelangelo painted that great fresco, the Last Judgment, between 1537 and 1541.

 Why is the Chapel called the Sistine?

 The pope who hired Michelangelo was Julius II, famous as a warrior, a schemer, and a patron of Renaissance art.
 The chapel was built by Julius’ uncle, who was also a pope and was called Sixtus IV.
 In modern English the adjective became Sistine.

 At the time the papacy was a top job reserved for the most influential, ambitious and clever members of the aristocracy.